 ΔUg=mgΔh=(10)(9.8)(2)=196J\Delta U_g = mg\Delta h = (10)(9.8)(2) = 196\,\mathrm{J}

-So in this case, the work you do becomes gravitational potential energy.
+So the work you do becomes gravitational potential energy.
+The average power is

 Pavg=WΔt=1964=49WP_{avg} = \frac{W}{\Delta t} = \frac{196}{4} = 49\,\mathrm{W}

-One subtle point matters here.
-The net work on the backpack is approximately zero because your positive work is balanced by gravity's negative work.
-That is consistent with the backpack moving at nearly constant speed, so its kinetic energy does not change much.
+The backpack gains 196J196\,\mathrm{J}, and you transfer that energy at an average rate of 49J/s=49W49\,\mathrm{J/s} = 49\,\mathrm{W}.
+One subtle point: the net work on the backpack is approximately zero because your positive work is balanced by gravity's negative work, consistent with the backpack moving at nearly constant speed so its kinetic energy does not change much.

 • Confusing energy with power.
 Energy answers "how much"; power answers "how fast."